Trump in final parting shot hits Venezuela with sanctions | Politics

 Trump in final parting shot hits Venezuela with sanctions

-The Trump administration issued a parting shot to Venezuela President Nicolás Maduro on Tuesday, announcing a sweeping round of stiff financial sanctions that target a network accused of moving oil on behalf of the president alleged frontman.
+The Trump administration issued a parting shot at Venezuelan President Nicolás Maduro on Tuesday, announcing a sweeping round of stiff financial sanctions that target a network accused of moving oil on behalf of the president's alleged frontman.

+In a sign of future U.S. policy toward Venezuela, President-elect Joe Biden's choice to be secretary of state, Antony Blinken, during his U.S. Senate confirmation hearing in Washington showed support for the decision to recognize opposition politician and Maduro rival Juan Guaidó.

+Blinken also expressed frustration about the results of current U.S. policy, which hasn't led to free and fair elections in Venezuela.
+He said there is room for better coordination with allied nations to restore democracy to the crisis-stricken South American nation.

+“Maybe we need to look at how we more effectively target the sanctions that we have,” Blinken said.
+“So that regime enablers really feel the pain of those sanctions.”
+Venezuela, a once a wealthy oil-producing nation, has fallen into economic and political crisis in recent years that has seen a flood of more than 5 million residents flee.
+They are escaping a breakdown in public services and shortages including a lack of running water, electricity and gasoline.

-The U.S. Treasury Department hit three individuals, 14 business entities and six ships with financial measures.
-They're accused of assisting the Venezuelan oil firm PDVSA, under Maduro's control, of outmaneuvering earlier U.S. sanctions designed to stop the president from profiting from crude sales.
+In the latest round of sanctions trying to pressure Maduro out, the U.S. Treasury Department hit three individuals, 14 business entities and six ships with financial measures.
+They are accused of assisting the Venezuelan state oil company PDVSA, to evade earlier U.S. sanctions designed to stop the president from profiting from crude sales.

 Trump, who leaves the White House on Wednesday, has led an international coalition over the last two years by exerting increasing pressure on Maduro to end what U.S. officials call his illegitimate hold on power.

-The White House recognizes Venezuelan opposition leader Juan Guaidó as the nation's legitimate leader, blaming Maduro for Venezuela's economic and political ruin.
+The White House recognizes Guaidó as the nation's legitimate leader, blaming Maduro for Venezuela's economic and political ruin.
+The White House says he clings to power after undemocratic elections in 2018, when his leading rivals were banned from running.

 “The United States remains committed to targeting those enabling the Maduro regime's abuse of Venezuela's natural resources,” U.S. Treasury Secretary Steven T. Mnuchin said in a statement.

-The fresh sanctions target people and businesses linked with Alex Saab, a Colombian businessman who U.S. officials say is linked with Maduro.
+The sanctions target people and businesses linked with Alex Saab, a Colombian businessman who U.S. officials say is a close associate of Maduro.
 Saab is jailed in the African nation of Cape Verde while fighting extradition to the U.S. to face corruption charges.

-The primary figures targeted by the sanctions are Alessandro Bazzoni, Francisco Javier D'Agostino Casado, Philipp Paul Vartan Apikian, Elemento Ltd., and Swissoil Trading SA (Swissoil).
+The primary figures targeted by the sanctions are Alessandro Bazzoni, Francisco Javier D'Agostino Casado, Philipp Paul Vartan Apikian, Elemento Ltd., and Swissoil Trading SA.

 Bazzoni, a London-based Italian commodities trader, declined a request by The Associated Press to comment.

+Maduro's government blasted the sanctions as another act of “imperialist aggression” aimed at destroying Venezuela's ability to meet its own needs through oil sales after four years of attacks from the Trump administration.

-Sanctions by the U.S. Treasury's Department's Office of Foreign Assets Control block any assets that targeted individuals and businesses have in U.S. jurisdictions and bar Americans from conducting financial transactions with them.
+“The Venezuelan people and their revolutionary government continue to stand proudly today with our dignity intact,” the statement said, adding that the outgoing Trump administration has been ''repudiated by its people.''
+Sanctions by the U.S. Treasury's Department's Office of Foreign Assets Control, block any assets that targeted individuals and businesses have in U.S. jurisdictions and bar Americans from conducting financial transactions with them.

+The U.S. Department of Commerce also announced measures on Tuesday to block U.S. technology from being used by military intelligence in nations including China, Cuba, Russia and Venezuela.

+Commerce officials in a statement said in Venezuela they seek to deprive the General Directorate of Military Counterintelligence of any U.S. technology.
+Human rights groups accuse the counterintelligence agency of abuses against its own citizens, including torture.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)